 Abstract

-The importance of poultry is widely acknowledged globally as it is a basic source of animal protein.
+The importance of poultry is widely acknowledged globally as it is a basic source of animal protein sources.
 The poultry business is often marred with the various infections to the birds.
 This basically hampers the prospects of the poultry business.
 Hence, in view of this the poultry farmers have made rampant use of antibiotics to control the menace of infections.
 This has led to development of antibiotic resistance amongst the common pathogens encountered in the poultry industry.
-Hence, in order to to prevent development of antibiotic resistance among the poultry pathogens, novel agents are needed.
+Hence, in order to prevent development of antibiotic resistance among the poultry pathogens, novel agents are needed.
 The current study, therefore, has been carried out to evaluate the potential of herbal essential oils of Thymus vulgaris and Melaleuca alternifolia (thyme oil and tea tree oil respectively) as an antimicrobial agent, especially against the broiler pathogens.
 The present study is very important as majority of poultry farms are operational in the rural areas where non judicious use of antibiotics is a real concern.
 Hence, this study was carried out to assess the utility of essential oils (thyme oil and tea tree oil) as an antimicrobial agent for its possible use in the poultry feed.
 The study has been carried out by using standard procedures, wherein the birds (Indian broiler chickens) were fed with feed augmented/fortified with essential oils for a period of six weeks.
 The results showed that the prevalence of infections in the broiler chickens was significantly less, thereby indicating the effectiveness of these essential oils as antimicrobial agents.
 Moreover, the results also indicated that the birds gained substantial body weight during this time indicating that the addition of essential oils has not affected the health of birds.

 Keywords: Poultry, infections, antibiotic resistance, pathogens, essential oils